seanox/aspect-js/manual/en/expression.md

 Anything that is not a literal and keyword is potentially a Value.
 Value represents the value of an object property or a variable.
-In the case of object properties, this is referred to directly or, if available, to a corresponding getter (get method).
+In the case of object properties, this is referred to directly or, if available, to a corresponding getter.
 If neither an object property nor a variable can be determined, a method or other logic is assumed.

 ### Method